nuwan-d/MD_model_JAM-21-1174/README.md

 If you are using [Compute Canada](https://www.computecanada.ca/home/), the "sub.sh" script can be used to submit the job.
 The simulation will need ~3500 core-hours.

+If you would like to learn more about the model, please read our paper.

 Good luck with your MD simulations.